Moenupa/steam-box/README.md

 1. Fork this repo
 1. Edit the [environment variable](https://github.com/YouEclipse/steam-box/actions/runs/126970182/workflow#L17-L19) in `.github/workflows/schedule.yml`:

-> For updating github profile README,you can follow [steam-box.yml](https://github.com/YouEclipse/YouEclipse/blob/master/.github/workflows/steam-box.yml) in [YouEclipse](https://github.com/YouEclipse/YouEclipse) to create a Action in your README repo.Remember it's unsafe to use token with **`repo`** scope for updating the repo, steam-box update the profile repo using git command in Github Action instead of using github API.
+> For updating github profile README, you can follow [steam-box.yml](https://github.com/YouEclipse/YouEclipse/blob/master/.github/workflows/steam-box.yml) in [YouEclipse](https://github.com/YouEclipse/YouEclipse) to create a Action in your README repo.
+Remember it's unsafe to use token with **`repo`** scope for updating the repo, steam-box update the profile repo using git command in Github Action instead of using github API.

    - **GIST_ID:** The ID portion from your gist url: `https://gist.github.com/YouEclipse/`**`9bc7025496e478f439b9cd43eba989a4`**.